dmytrovoytko/SublimeText-Translate/README.md

 * Ability to specify source & target languages in settings
 * Ability to choose the target language in context menu
 * 2 modes: **replace** selected text with translation, or **insert** translation after it
+* Ability to show translation in popup without changing original text

 ## 🚀 How to Use (easy)